FatimaAlmaazmi/videoWebsite/README.md

 ## Reflection:

 We believe that we have created a website that bookends our initial concept.
-We are satisfied with the final look and feel of our website, in the sense that it completely succeeds in capturing the futuristic feel and an outer-worldly theme.
+We are satisfied with the video and the final look and feel of our website, in the sense that it completely succeeds in capturing the futuristic feel and an outer-worldly theme.
 We are happy with the interesting idea we came up with in the first place.
 It gave us a clarity on the kind of experience / theme we wanted to use.